Where to Find Investors for your Business

 Detail who your main competitors are and why your product or service has advantages and benefits over theirs.

 Investors invest in people, so this section is key.
-Explain who’s involved and what their strengths are.
-However, if there are gaps in knowledge or weaknesses which need addressing, don’t shy away from this.
+Explain who is involved and what their strengths are.
+However, if there are gaps in knowledge or weaknesses which need addressing, do not shy away from this.
 Perhaps you may be looking for an investor with complementary skills?

 Investors will focus on the finances and will be looking for a clear and concise summary detailing:

 Profit budget: historic and realistic projections (3 to 5 years) including turnover, gross profit margin and bottom line profit.